• About us

 Rare Federal Court Finding: AP&C’s Two Patents Invalid for Ambiguity

 In our latest article, Lesley Caswell & Mary Murray of Aitken Klee LLP cover a rare federal court ruling where two AP&C patents related to metal powder manufacturing were invalidated for ambiguity.
 In this legal battle, the court's decision hinged on the unclear definition of a key patent term, setting a precedent in patent law.
+Dive into the full article to uncover the details of this landmark case and its implications for the industry.

 May 31, 2024